saturna-tech/notion-markdown-importer/README.md

 - Verify the file exists and the path/filename matches

 ### Rate limiting
 The script includes delays between API calls.
-For very large vaults, you may need to run in batches.
+For very large directories, you may need to run in batches.

 ### 502/503 errors
 These are transient Notion API errors.
 The script retries automatically.
 If they persist, wait and try again later.